arrow-py/arrow/docs/index.rst

 ----
 Why?
 ----
-Python's standard library and some other low-level modules have near-complete date, time and time zone functionality but don't work very well from a usability perspective:
+Python's standard library and some other low-level modules have near-complete date, time and timezone functionality but don't work very well from a usability perspective:

 - Too many modules:  datetime, time, calendar, dateutil, pytz and more
 - Too many types:  date, time, datetime, tzinfo, timedelta, relativedelta, etc.
-- Time zones and timestamp conversions are verbose and unpleasant
+- Timezones and timestamp conversions are verbose and unpleasant
-- Time zone naivety is the norm
+- Timezone naivety is the norm
 - Gaps in functionality:  ISO-8601 parsing, time spans, humanization

 --------